 - Place chicken pieces in a ziplock or any food-grade plastic.
 Pour in the marinade into the plastic with the chicken and seal.
 Refrigerate for at least an hour but overnight will be better.

-- Take out from fridge when ready to cook.
+- Take out from the fridge when ready to cook.

 - Prepare the basting sauce by simple combining all the ingredients in a bowl.
 Grill the chicken pieces for about 20 minutes or until well done while basting both sides with the annatto oil.